0xStarcat/CircularNatalHoroscopeJS/README.md

 ## Adding new languages

-You can see how English and Spanish tokens implemented in `src/utilities/language.js`.
+You can see how English and Spanish tokens are implemented in `src/utilities/language.js`.
 Copy the tokens for 1 language and add it to a key matching the ISO language code you want.
 Then, when you generate the horoscope, pass this code into the constructor:

 ```js
 new Horoscope({language: "es"})